 To make the process of applying for financial aid as easy as possible, get ready before senior year.
-Learn more at FAMEMaine.com/GetReady.

 RESEARCH YOUR ESTIMATED NET PRICE of each school you are interested in by using Net Price Calculator.
 This tool can be found on each school's website.